oracle/weblogic-kubernetes-operator/site/apache.md

 ### Use your own plugin WL module configuration

-Optionally you can fine turn the behavior of the Apache plugin by providing your own Apache plugin configuration for `create-weblogic-domain.sh` script to use.
-You put your custom_mod_wl_apache.conf file in a local directory, say `/scratch/apache/config` , and specify this location in the `create-weblogic-domain-inputs.yaml` file as follows.
+You can fine turn the behavior of the Apache plugin by providing your own Apache plugin configuration.
+You put your custom_mod_wl_apache.conf file in a local directory, for example `<host-config-dir>` , and specify this location in the `create-weblogic-domain-inputs.yaml` file as follows.

 ```